All NEMO Cooperation

 Methodology Submitted Request for amendment Approved

-All NEMOs proposal for products that can be taken into account by NEMOs in single day-ahead and intraday coupling process in accordance with Article 40 and Article 53 of the CACM Regulation (DA and ID Products Methodology) By All NEMOs on February 14, 2017 By all NRAs on August 14, 2017 By all NRAs on January 24, 2018
+All NEMOs proposal for products that can be taken into account by NEMOs in a single day-ahead coupling process in accordance with Article 40 and Article 53 of the CACM Regulation (DA and ID Products Methodology) By All NEMOs on February 14, 2017 By all NRAs on August 14, 2019

-All NEMOs proposal for the back-up methodology in accordance with Article 36(3) of the CACM Regulation (Back-up Methodology) By All NEMOs on February 17, 2017 By all NRAs on July 25, 2017 By all NRAs on January 24, 2018
+All NEMOs proposal for the backup methodology in accordance with Article 36(3) of the CACM Regulation (Back-up Methodology) By All NEMOs on February 17, 2017 By all NRAs on July 25, 2017 By all NRAs on January 24, 2018

 All NEMOs proposal on harmonized maximum and minimum clearing prices to be applied in all bidding zones which participate in single day-ahead and single intraday couplings, in accordance with Art.
 41 (2) and Art.
-54 (2) of CACM (Harmonised min-max clearing price methodology) By All NEMOs on February 17, 2017 Escalated to ACER on August 2, 2017 and a public consultation process conducted by ACER on August 24, 2017 By ACER on November 14, 2017
+54 (2) of CACM (Harmonised min-max clearing price methodology) By All NEMOs on February 17, 2017 Escalated to ACER on August 2, 2017, and a public consultation process conducted by ACER on August 24, 2017

 Table 1 - Methodologies submitted according to Article 9 of the CACM Regulation